ankeris/Internship-log/06 Week-six.md

 * To consolidate my knowledge of react I continue training it on my own until I get feedback on my task

 ### Tuesday
+* Today is semi-free day because office has some meetings.
+My last task is done and waiting for review.
+Therefore I have to maintain working on my skills so I can be more prepared for next task.

 ### Wednesday
+* Writing report

 ### Thursday